webquiza/soundbreak/research-planning-log.md

 * 8:30: Complete README and capstone-proposal updates.

 * 8:45: Start researching CircleCI to see if we can implement the use of it for this project.

+* 9:45: Stop researching CircleCI implementation.
+This block of time and commit history includes basic implementation of CircleCI.